Black Lives Matter + APIDA Solidarity

 - Volunteerism as a Privilege: The arts require a high level of volunteerism.
 Most arts internships are unpaid, yet are a key stepping-stone to competitive career opportunities.
 This is one of the highest barriers of access for who gets to participate in the field.
 Volunteering is a privilege, and as long as the arts industry relies heavily on the volunteer work of artists and student interns as a prerequisite to paid administrative roles, the biggest voices in the field will be wealthy and white.

-- Whose Voice When: It may be tempting for non-black artists to create their own Black Lives Matter-inspired designs, to insert themselves in a narrative that should really be led by black voices.
-Let black artists lead the movement.
+- Whose Voice When: It may be tempting for non-Black artists to create their own Black Lives Matter-inspired designs, to insert themselves in a narrative that should really be led by Black voices.
+Let Black artists lead the movement.
+Same thing for every marginalized racial group--let people speak for themselves.

-- Cultural Appropriation: White artists are the greatest profiteers from the cultures of people of color, and non-black POC have benefited from black culture appropriation as well.
+- Cultural Appropriation: White artists are the greatest profiteers from the cultures of BIPOC, and BIPOC have also perpetuated the harm of cultural appropriation as well (e.g. non-Black artists appropriating from Black culture, non-Asian appropriating from Asian cultures).
 White artists and curators must commit to educating themselves about the use of cultural motifs in artwork, and who benefits from it.
 This includes visiting the work of older, established artists whose art has long been collected by major institutions.

 - The Nonprofit Sector: The arts industry is deeply intertwined with the nonprofit sector, and we must evaluate the ways in which nonprofits are complicit with an oppressive system.
 Nonprofits are designed as societal tax breaks and as a way to outsource the labor of charity.
 This can render social inequity invisible to the most privileged people and makes it harder to tackle the roots of social issues.
 We cannot change entire systems overnight, but we need to become better at recognizing the systems that dictate our behaviors and create barriers.
 We need to ask whose interests we’re truly serving with our initiatives, dismantle problematic policies, and get better at matching our intent with our impact.